himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 The initial *physical* setup was quite simple.
-I took everything out of the box, connected the two haves of the board together with the included TRRS cable, and then used the mini usb cable (also included) to connect right half of the board, to my laptop's usb port.
-I set down the wrists, rests and acted tweaked the tenting poles to some arbitrary position, as if I knew what I was doing.
+I took everything out of the box, connected the two haves of the board together with the included TRRS cable, and then used the mini usb cable (also included) to connect right half of the board to my laptop's usb port.
+I positoned the wrist-rests and tweaked the tenting poles to some arbitrary position, acting as if I knew what I was doing.
 That was it.
-At that point, I was able to type... *stuff*... into my computer.
+After that point, I was able to type... *stuff*... into my computer.

 ### Initial Layout Changes